abpframework/abp/docs/en/framework/ui/angular/quick-start.md

 # ABP Angular Quick Start

+**In this version ABP uses Angular [17.3.x](https://github.com/angular/angular/tree/17.3.x) version.
+You don't have to install Angular CLI globally**

 ## How to Prepare Development Environment

 Please follow the steps below to prepare your development environment for Angular.